|Top to Bottom: Forever Young; Captain America; Matter of Life and Death|

 You think Mel would have let that stop him?

-But as Americans we don't stop there.
-Even in our new safe escaped-to haven we know that to be free and safe and cozy we must go deeper still, up the tinsel-and-celluloid palm trees, into the pulp novel of the cocoanuts and comics, into 3-D and Cinemascope, ever searching for a new way to get away over the holiday from prying parents, screeching spouses, needy, nagging children, loud neighbors, lack of air conditioning.
+But as Americans, we don't stop there.
+Even in our new safely-escaped-to haven we know that to be free and safe and cozy we must go deeper still, up the tinsel-and-celluloid palm trees, into the pulp novel of the cocoanuts and comics, into 3-D and Cinemascope, ever searching for a new excuse to get out of the house over the holidays, to escape from prying parents, screeching spouses, needy, nagging children, loud neighbors, lack of air conditioning.
 The theater is where we escape on those horrid summer days when our AC gives out.
 Is it not so?
-Freezing ourselves, as Americans, in film, becomes the new sky-diving, the new crack, the new coke, better than a quart of bourbon and a W.C.
+Freezing ourselves, as Americans, in film, becomes the new sky-diving, the new crack, the new Coke, good as a quart of bourbon and a W.C.
 Fields tape.
 You just drink and watch until Fields' double vision quadruples, and when you wake up technology and changing tastes and inflation have altered the landscape so drastically you may as well be on Mars.... hangover averted.

-On that note, a little background: In the summer, in the early 80s, as a sulky 10-16 year old, put my feet up on both sides of the central air vent, letting my crotch cool from the blasts of arctic frost while reading all the above comics, as well as all the DC war titles like The Unknown Soldier, Sgt.
+On that note, a little background: In the summer, in the early 80s, as a sulky 13-16 year old, I used to put my feet up on both sides of the central air vent in the corner of my room, letting my crotch cool from the blasts of arctic frost while reading all the above comics in my bean bag chair, as well as all the DC war titles like The Unknown Soldier, Sgt.
 Rock, All-Out War, Weird War Tales, and Enemy Ace.
 What I mean is, I never had time to have a child thanks to permafrost sterility.
 And all my old real life crushes and lost loves now since aged into dreadful moms and withered forty year-olds.
 It's enough to make me wear a beard, and a mask of a younger man to cover my too-late completely blushless mummy skin.
-If I freeze myself until their grandchildren are over 18 is it skeevy to hit on them when I am woken?
+If I freeze myself until their grandchildren are over 38 is it skeevy to hit on them when I am woken?
 These are no longer just the concerns of 140 year-old hunk vampires, but of cryogenic America, a country built on the freedom to defy authority, natural aging processes, time, space, heat, humidity, and the lessons of history.

 Freeze me, then, Big Red Sonja Skull, so I can miss Christmas and airport anxiety and just magically get to the time when that AVENGERS movie is finally released... as an eye drop of digitally encoded biotechnology that lets me dream it in 4-D. Freeze me, December, and let me remember a time when I, too, felt human... and 22.